AntonioND/giibiiadvance/README.md

  - Configuration window.
 Color select dialog?
  - Complete main window menu.
 Accelerators (F12, CTRL+R, ...)
  - Disable main menu elements when they can't be used.
- - Include font and app icon as binary data.
-Don't include icon data in linux.
  - Speedup button.
 Frameskip.
  - Remove log.txt file if not used.